-With the ringing in of every new year, there is always a new set of laws that go into effect and this year there are two that directly effect trustees and beneficiaries in the state of Illinois.
+With the ringing in of every new year, there is always a new set of laws that go into effect, and this year there are two that directly affect trustees and beneficiaries in the state of Illinois.

 The Illinois Trust Code (ITC)